 Applications received after the published closing date will be treated as late applications unless there is evidence to show that the application or amendment could not reasonably have been made on time.
-No application received after 15th January 2023 will be treated as on time.
+No application received after 15th January 2025 will be treated as on time.
 A new on time preference will not be accepted after the closing date unless the circumstances are deemed to be exceptional.
-No change to the rank order of existing preferences will be accepted after the closing date except for changes of address and no such changes will be permitted after 15th January 2023.
+No change to the rank order of existing preferences will be accepted after the closing date except for changes of address and no such changes will be permitted after 15th January 2025.
 Late applications will be given a lower priority and will be dealt with after all on time applications in the first round of offers.
 Where a school is oversubscribed late applications will be refused and ranked according to the admission criteria on any waiting list held for the particular school.
-All late applications will be considered by the LA to ascertain whether exceptional circumstances for late submission exist.
-Where that is deemed to be the case the application will be treated as 'on time'.
-Where a school is oversubscribed late applications received after the first round of offers will be refused and ranked according to the admission criteria on any waiting list held for the particular school.
 All late applications exist.
 Where that is deemed to be the case the application will be treated as 'on time'.
-Where a school is oversubscribed late applications received after the first round of offers will be refused and ranked according to the admission criteria on any waiting list held for the particular school.
+Where a school is oversubscribed late application will be treated as 'on time'.
+Where a school is oversubscribed late application will be treated as 'on time'.
+Where a school is oversubscribed late application will be treated as 'on time'.
+Where a school is oversubscribed late applications is received after the first round of offers will be refused and ranked according to the admission criteria on any waiting list held for the particular school.